wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

 *   (1) This section applies if---

-    *   (a) the base land to which a unit plan relates has an access lot to or from it; and
+    *   (a) the base land to which a unit plan relates has an access lot associated with it; and

     *   (b) a share of the access lot is owned by the person who is, immediately before the unit plan is deposited, the registered proprietor of the base land.

     (2) On the deposit of the unit plan, the access lot, or share of the access lot, owned by the registered proprietor of the base land becomes part of the common property.

+    Section 55(1)(a): replaced, on 5 December 2013, by [section 7][324] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 56 Sale, lease, or licence of common property

-*   (1) The body corporate may, after a special resolution to do so, grant a lease or licence over part of the common property.
+*   (1) The body corporate may, after a special resolution to do so, grant a lease or licence over the whole or any part of the common property.

-    (2) Before granting a lease or licence over part of the common property, a subsidiary body corporate must obtain the consent to the dealing by special resolution from---
+    (2) Before granting a lease or licence over the whole or any part of the common property, a subsidiary body corporate must obtain the consent to the dealing by special resolution from---

     *   (a) the body corporate for its parent unit title development; and